Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 - User Story 6.9: As an admin user I can add, view and change social accounts.

 ##  Features Left to Implement
 - I am content with what was implemented.
-The site is a feature rich site
+The site is a feature rich site.
-- However, here are some additional "nice to have" features and updates that could be added to the project
+- However, here are some additional "nice to have" features and updates that could be added to the project.

 Number | Update
  ------------ | ------- |